How many students do you accept into your program?

 You must apply to USI first and be accepted, and then you must apply to the program.
-Along with your application to the program, you must submit a letter explaining why you are interested in Respiratory Therapy as a career.
+More details are located on the BSRT Program Page

-When will I find out if I an accepted?
+When will I find out if I am accepted?

 What is the accreditation agency?

 The program is accredited by the Commission on Accreditation for Respiratory Care (CoARC).

 - CoARC's Outcomes Webpage: Program outcomes data relative to credentialing success, program attrition, job placement, program enrollment, and graduation rates is available on the CoARC website: https://coarc.com/students/programmatic-outcomes-data/

 Current pass rate of program graduates on credentialing exam:

 For salary information: Please visit the U.S. Bureau of Labor Statistics website.